dhmunro/dudley/README.md

 appear in a struct, so that values stored in the struct instance may be used as dimensions for subsequent arrays in the struct.

+Since parameters are associated with groups or struct instances, they will shadow another parameter of the same name that is defined higher in the group hierarchy.
+The instance of a parameter which applies to a particular array shape is always determined when the struct *instance* is declared.

+    IMAX := i8
+    var1 = f8[IMAX]  # var1 uses the root IMAX
+    DemoType == {
+      JMAX := i4
+      mem1 = f4[IMAX]  # IMAX depends on where DemoType used
+      mem2 = f4[JMAX]  # JMAX always the JMAX in this instance
+    }
+    grp/
+      IMAX := i4
+      var2 = f8[IMAX]  # the /grp IMAX
+      var3 = DemoType  # var3.mem1 uses the /grp IMAX
+      ..
+    var4 = f8[IMAX]  # the root IMAX, same as var1
+    var5 = DemoType[3]  # var5[i].mem1 uses the root IMAX

+That is, a named struct with any parametrized shapes not declared in that struct (or an ancestor struct) inherits that external parameter from the group (or ancestor group) where it is used to declare an instance.
+Thus, while a named type has global scope, it may be parametrized in the same sense as an entire layout is parametrized - a named struct with external parameters represents a whole family of different specific structs.

+Parameters serve as a simple form of documentation for how arrays in the file are related - when two arrays share a dimension parameter, you can be sure that those dimensions represent the same extent in the physical model - they aren't simply accidentally equal.
+Often arrays of slightly different length are related in this manner - most commonly, when one array represents zone boundaries, and another represents values in each zone.
+In that case, the number of boundaries is always one greater than the number of zones.
+Dudley provides a syntax for expressing this relationship using a + or - suffix after a parameter name:

+    boundary_value = f8[IMAX]
+    zonal_value = f8[IMAX-]  # has IMAX-1 elements

+You can use IMAX+ for dimension length IMAX+1, IMAX-- for IMAX-2, and so on.

+Dudley permits an array dimension to be 0, which naturally means that no data is stored, nor any space taken by the array in the data stream.
+When combined with parameters stored in the data stream, this provides a mechanism for conditionally including arrays in a parametrized layout, so that some files in the family described by the layout contain the array while others do not.
+Thus,

+    pbins = f8[NGROUP, IMAX, JMAX]

+might be radiation intensity in each zone for a radhydro code, where NGROUP is a number of photon energies, while IMAX and JMAX are spatial dimensions.
+In problems with no radiation, by setting NGROUP=0, the pbins array will not be present in the file, just as it is not defined for such a simulation.

+As a special case, if a parameter like NGROUP is zero, then any +- suffixes are ignored, so if the photon group energy boundary array is declared as

+    gb = f8[NGROUP+]  # NGROUP+1 phton energy boundaries

+then when NGROUP=0, gb also does not exist - gb is *not* an f8[1] array, it is also f8[0].
+That is, any array which mentions NGROUP in its shape is omitted if NGROUP=0.

+There are also situations in which you want a single layout to describe an array which may have different dimensionality in some files than in others.
+For example, a hydrocode might handle both 2D and 1D simulations.
+For a 2D simulation, the fluid velocity might be:

+    u = f8[IMAX, JMAX]  # x velocity component at IMAXxJMAX places v = f8[IMAX, JMAX]  # y velocity component at IMAXxJMAX places

+You could get the correct number of velocities for a 1D simulation by setting JMAX=1, but you really want u to be f8[IMAX] for a 1D simulation.
+Dudley lets you do this by interpreting a parameter value of -1 to mean that this index is to be removed.
+That is, Dudley treats f8[IMAX, -1] as if it were f8[IMAX].

+However, when you set JMAX=-1 to indicate a 1D simulation, you also want the v array to be completely omitted.
+That is, you want v to become an f8[IMAX, 0] when JMAX=-1.
+To get that behavior, a parameter value of -1 being treated the same as parameter value 0, use a ? suffix after the parameter name in the shape list:

+    v = f8[IMAX, JMAX?]  # no y velocity component if JMAX=-1

+If you need this special behavior for a dimension with a +- suffix, the ? suffix must precede any + or -.
+Like JMAX=0, JMAX=-1 removes the dimension (or omits the variable entirely) before any + or - increments, so any +- suffix is ignored in both those cases.

 Instead of needing to parse a potentially large amount of nearly identical metadata in order to determine what's in each file, an interpreter needs to read only a few bytes of the file to be able to